massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 **➣ Yes:**

 > Respect the text over the image.
 Empty the image’s `alt` value.
-> The image is presented as a decorative purpose.
+> In this case, the purpose of the image is decorative.

 **🛑 Keep `alt` attribute even its value is empty.**